-Ambassador Christopher Robert Hill is currently chief global advisor at the University of Denver Global Engagement.
-Prior to this position, he was the dean of the Josef Korbel School of International Studies at the university, a position he held from September 2010 to December 2017.
+Ambassador Christopher Robert Hill is currently an adjunct professor at Columbia SIPA.
+Prior to this position, he was chief global advisor at the University of Denver Global Engagement and before that, the dean of the Josef Korbel School of International Studies at the university, a position he held from September 2010 to December 2017.

 In addition to overseeing the university’s global engagement, Ambassador Hill is author of Outpost: Life on the Frontlines of American Diplomacy: A Memoir, a monthly columnist for Project Syndicate, and a highly sought public speaker and voice in the media on international affairs.